Your first contact

 Emergency on-call services, 24 hours a day, 7 days a week.

-Anyone seeking care for a mental health emergency should go directly to our Hills North location.
+Anyone seeking care for a mental health emergency should go directly to our New Africa House location.